Our new neighbor just stopped by our house in Georgetown. He

 far from Coronado.
 Chris lived on the beach in a house next to the

-running path where skateboarders were pulled along by their dogs.
+running path on which skateboarders were pulled along by their dogs.

 After Somalia and seeing the planning, coordination, and execution of